How to Stream on Twitch: The Definitive Guide to Twitch Live Streaming

 3. Choose Your Hardware

 Next, it is time to choose your console.
-Twitch supports streaming from a number of devices, including computers, laptops, gaming consoles, and even smartphones.
+Twitch supports streaming from several devices, including computers, laptops, gaming consoles, and even smartphones

 If you are gaming, you’ll likely already have a computer or gaming console that is powerful enough to stream.
-If this is not the case, you’ll need to invest in a device that has the capacity to process the software required to stream.
+If this is not the case, you’ll need to invest in a device that can process the software required to stream.

 Since most streams involve audio and video components, even in situations where screen sharing is the focus of the stream, a webcam and microphone are other tools that you’ll need.
 It’s important to make sure that you choose a mic and camera that are compatible with your streaming setup.